-- manage and minimise the stress caused by the allegation - inform the individual as soon as possible, explaining the likely course of action, guided by the LADO, and the police where necessary - advise the individual to contact their trade union representative, or a colleague for support - appoint a named representative to keep the person informed about the progress of the case - provide access to counselling or medical advice where appropriate.
-For staff in schools maintained by the local authority this may include support via the local authority's occupational health arrangements, and, - not prevent social contact with work colleagues and friends, when staff are suspended, unless there is evidence to suggest this may prejudice the gathering of evidence.
+- appoint a named representative to keep the person informed about the progress of the case - provide access to counselling or medical advice where appropriate.
+For staff in schools maintained by the local authority this may include support via the local authority's occupational health arrangements, and - not prevent social contact with work colleagues and friends, when staff are suspended, unless there is evidence to suggest this may prejudice the gathering of evidence.

-389. Parents or carers of the child or children involved should be:
+390. Parents or carers of the child or children involved should be:

-- formally told about the allegation as soon as possible.128 The case manager should consult the LADO and where involved local authority children's social care and/or the police on what information can be disclosed - kept informed about the progress of the case, only in relation to their child no information can be shared regarding the staff member, and, - made aware of the requirement to maintain confidentiality and unwanted publicity about any allegations made against teachers in schools whilst investigations are in progress as set out in section 141F of the Education Act 2002.
+- formally told about the allegation as soon as possible128.
+The case manager should consult the LADO and where involved, local authority children's social care and/or the police, on what information can be disclosed - kept informed about the progress of the case, only in relation to their child no information can be shared regarding the staff member, and - made aware of the requirement to maintain confidentiality and unwanted publicity about any allegations made against teachers in schools whilst investigations are in progress as set out in section 141F of the Education Act 2002.